micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 See now, I have two daughters who have not known a man; please, let me bring them out to you, and you may do to them as you wish; only do nothing to these men, since this is the reason they have come under the shadow of my roof."

 ###### 9
 And they said, "Stand back!"
-Then they said, "This one came in to [^a]stay _here,_ and he keeps acting as a judge; now we will deal worse with you than with them."
+Then they said, "This one came in to stay _here,_ and he keeps acting as a judge; now we will deal worse with you than with them."
 So they pressed hard against the man Lot, and came near to break down the door.

 ###### 10
 But the men reached out their hands and pulled Lot into the house with them, and shut the door.